ehourdakis/RealsenseRecord/README.md

 The folder **Docker** includes a Dockerfile and a pre-compiled library, for running the recorder seamlessly.
 Please refer to the [Docker/README.md](Docker/README.md) for more information on installing and executing this contained application.

 ## ROS
-The folder **ROS** includes packages for running the application in a ROS environment.
+The folder **ROS** includes packages for running the application in a ROS1 environment.
 Please refer to the [ROS/README.md](ROS/README.md) for more information.

+## ROS2
+The folder **ROS2** provides a similar functionality in a ROS2 environment.
+For more information, please refer to the [ROS2/README.md](ROS2/README.md).